sbt/sbt-native-packager/src/sphinx/formats/windows.rst

     The GUID to use to identify the windows package/product.

   ``wixProductUpgradeId``
-    The GUID to use to identify the windows package/product *upgrade* identifier (see wix docs).
+    The GUID to use to identify the windows package/product *upgrade* identifier (`See the wix docs on upgrades`_).

+.. _See the wix docs on upgrades: http://wixtoolset.org/documentation/manual/v3/howtos/updates/major_upgrade.html

   ``wixPackageInfo``
     The information used to autoconstruct the ``<Product><Package/>`` portion of the wix xml.  **Note: unused if ``wixConfig`` is overridden**